-Secondly, my project examines the individual life stories and motivations of the individuals who take part in this memory and history work.
+Secondly, my project will examine the individual life stories and motivations of the individuals who take part in this memory and history work.
 In my opinion, examining local, concrete practices of memory and history work may be as informative, if not more so, than examining in them on a larger scale, because local practices are grounded in the concrete experiences of individuals and thus may reveal a more complex interplay of forces and motivations.
 The focus on individuals will, I hope, also provide a corrective to one of the inherent dangers of a focus on the "production" rather than the "consumption" side of museum work-that is, the possibility of discovering in my research only official museum narratives that do not necessarily reflect the diverse background of perspectives, interpretations, and meanings out of which these museums developed and against which they are interpreted.
+In addition, while researchers have explored the different kinds of social subjects constructed by museums as institutions and involved in museum work-for instance, patrons, scientists and curators, and visitors2-there has been less exploration of how new museum technologies, as well as new ideas of what the museum is and what role it serves in society, are leading to shifts in these kinds of subjects and blurring of the divisions between them.
 I am interested not only in the memory work that is taking place, but by whom it is being conducted, and why.
 Who is telling their individual stories publicly, and who is remaining silent?
 Are people's motivations for getting involved with memory work personal or otherwise?
 In particular for those with little or no personal experience of life in pre-1989 Poland, including younger generations and people outside Poland, what motivates involvement (or lack thereof) with these historical concerns?
 In the case of memory work involving formerly present, but now largely absent populations (e.g., the Jews in Poland) and national and ethnic minorities, how, and by whom, is this work undertaken?